BBK-447/Practice-Repo/README.md

 # Practice-Repo

+## Git remote add origin'url of the repository you want to keep tracking'
+    Precise the repository you want to work on

 ## Git Clone
 ## Git status
     Show any changes I have made and the file(create or delete file) that has been modified but have not been saved and committed yet